The complexity of approximating complex-valued Ising and Tutte partition functions: Ising with a field

 \begin{lemma} Let $\cst>1$ and $\cst'>1$.
 Let $\ybeta$ and $z$ be two roots of unity and $z\neq \pm 1$.
 Suppose some real number $w\in (-1,1)$ as an edge interaction is implementable for the Ising model with edge interaction $\ybeta$ and external field $z$.
 Then we have \CNonzeroNIsing{\cst}{\ybeta} \Reduce{T} \CNonzeroNIsing{(\cst \cst')}{\ybeta,z}. \end{lemma} \begin{proof} Let $G=(V,E)$ be an input to \CNonzeroNIsing{\cst}{\ybeta}.
 Assume $\ZIsing{G}{\ybeta}\neq 0$ as otherwise we are done.
 Suppose $|V|=n$, $|E|=m$, and $V=\{v_i|1\leq i\leq n\}$.

-Suppose $w=0$, which means we can implement inequality.
+Suppose $w=0$, which means we can implement inequality (see the remark above Lemma \ref{lem:field:-1}).
 For each vertex $v_i$, we introduce a new vertex $v_i'$ and connect $v_i$ and $v_i'$ by the inequality.
 It is easy to verify that if $v_i$ is assigned $0$, the weight from $v_i$ and $v_i'$ together is $z$; when $v_i$ is assigned $1$, the weight is also $z$.
 Hence the external field is effectively cancelled and the reduction follows.

 Otherwise assume $w\neq 0$, that is $w\in(-1,0)\cup(0,1)$.
 For each vertex $v_i$, we introduce a new vertex $v_i'$, and add $2t$ many new edges between $v_i$ and $v_i'$, where $t$ is a positive integer which we will choose later.
 By assumption we can implement the edge interaction $w$ and we put it on all new edges.
 Let $V'=\{v_i'|1\leq i\leq n\}$ and we get a new graph $G'=(V\cup V',E')$.